OIM3640/WebApp-MBTA/README.md

 ## 1. Project Overview (~1 paragraph)

 <!-- Write a short abstract describing your project.
 Include all the extensions to the basic requirements.  -->
+Our project is an MBTA helper.
+The point of this project is to be able to find the closest MBTA station for any given location.
+This required the use of web APIs such as Mapbox, an API which we used to receive a location's latitude and longtitude, along with the MBTA-realtime API in order to find the closest MBTA station to the given latitude and longtitude.
+We also built a Web App that allows users to interact through an interface.
+In order to do this, we utilized Flask, a web framework.

 ## 2. Reflection (~3 paragraphs + screenshots)